 2012 Portland Criminal Justice Survey - A survey of 2,461 Portland residents representing 40 neighborhood areas.
 Addresses and neighborhoods were randomly chosen to receive a mail-in survey (mailing started May 7 to June 4, 2012 by CJPRI staff)

-- NEW: Public Perceptions Regarding Use of Force by Police in Portland, Oregon?
+- Public Perceptions Regarding Use of Force by Police in Portland, Oregon?

-- NEW: Crime in the News: How do People Feel About Crime Reporting in Portland, Oregon?
+- Crime in the News: How do People Feel About Crime Reporting in Portland, Oregon?

 2010 Oregon Crime and Criminal Justice Policy Survey - Statewide telephone survey of 1,569 Oregonian adults using random sampling and African American and Hispanic oversampling (conducted June 15- July, 2010 by PSU's Survey Research Laboratory).